-However, it must be noted that credits attained from those courses that can be counted as Career Development Courses can be counted towards the completion requirements of master's degree program, either for the Major Courses or for the Career Development Courses (i.e., not for both).
-Nevertheless, even in the cases from those mentioned above where attained credits pertaining to these courses are not considered as Career Development Courses, their associated GAs may be considered by the Graduate Major to have been acquired.
+However, it must be noted that credits attained from courses that are recognized as equivalent to Entrepreneurship Courses can be counted towards the completion requirements of the master's degree program, either for Major Courses or for Entrepreneurship Courses (not for both).
+Nevertheless, even in cases where credits pertaining to courses that are not considered as Entrepreneurship Courses are attained, the associated GAs may be considered by the Graduate Major to have been acquired.

-For Graduate Attributes, refer to the Guide to the Career Development Courses.
+For Graduate Attributes, refer to the Guide to Entrepreneurship Courses.

-The Graduate Attributes of the Master's Degree Program are listed in Table MA-1 as follows:
+The Graduate Attributes of the Master's Degree Program are listed in Table M-1 as follows:

-- GA0M: You can clearly plan your own career and recognize the abilities necessary for realizing it while considering ethics and relevance to societal problems. - GA1M: You can acquire the knowledge, skills, and ethics necessary for realizing your planned career and contribute to societal problem-solving while collaborating with other experts
+GA0M: You can clearly plan your own career and recognize the abilities necessary for realizing it while considering ethics and relevance to societal problems.

+GA1M: You can acquire the knowledge, skills, ethics and entrepreneurship necessary for realizing your planned career and contribute to societal problem-solving while collaborating with other experts

 Table M3.
-Courses of the Graduate Major in Global Engineering for Development, Environment and Society recognized as equivalent to Career Development Courses
+Courses of the Graduate Major in Global Engineering for Development, Environment and Society recognized as equivalent to Entrepreneurship Courses

-Course Course Cour se title Credits GA Learning Comments category number goals Courses that GEG.F541.L - Global Engineering Fieldwork A, B, C, D 0-0-1 GA1M C,E can be 544L counted as GEG.F551.L - Global Engineering Internship A, B, C, D 0-0-2 GA1M C,E Career 554.L Developmen GEG.F531.L - Global Engineering International 0-0-1 GA1M D,E t Courses 534.L Workshop A, B, C, D (Master course) 7
+Course Course Co urse title Credits GA Learning Comments category number goals Courses that GEG.F541.L - Global Engineering Fieldwork A, B, C, D 0-0-1 GA1M C,E can be 544L counted as GEG.F551.L - Global Engineering Internship A, B, C, D 0-0-2 GA1M C,E Entrepreneu 554.L rship GEG.F531.L - Global Engineering International 0-0-1 GA1M D,E Courses 534.L Workshop A, B, C, D (Master course) ,

-Credits in Career Development Courses must be attained from among the above-listed courses and those listed as such in the Liberal Arts and Basic Science Courses Guide.
+Credits in Entrepreneurship Courses must be attained from among the above-listed courses and those listed as such in the Liberal Arts and Basic Science Courses Guide.

-GA: Graduate Attributes
+\GA: Graduate Attributes